The North Gulf Coast

 Sometimes referred to as Alaska's "Lost Coast", the North Gulf Coast provides the eastern and northern border of Prince William Sound.
 With the exception of Valdez, this area is very remote and accessible only by private boat or single-engine aircraft.
 It offers outstanding freshwater and saltwater fishing opportunities, in remote settings.
 The Marine fishery is most easily accessed out of Valdez or Whittier.
 For anglers based out of Fairbanks who have a hankering for saltwater fishing, Valdez is the destination of choice, at about 350 miles.
 The drive takes just over 6.5 hours from Fairbanks, making a Valdez trip a substantial commitment.
 Still, fishing out of Valdez can be outstanding at times.
 For the outdoor photographer interested in photographing pre-spawning salmon, check out the pink salmon run, with 10-15 million fish crowding Valdez Arm, and accessible in many locations from shore on the road system.
 If your timing is good, you will witness fish so densely-packed that there seems to be barely enough water to handle the load.

-The North Gulf Coast and Prince William Sound contains dozens of cabins that are available for use by the general public.
-These cabins are controlled by either the state or federal government, and most require advance reservations and user fees are usually charged by the night.
+The North Gulf Coast and Prince William Sound contain dozens of cabins that are available for use by the general public.
+These cabins are controlled by either the state or federal government, and most require advance reservations, and user fees are usually charged by the night.
 Amenities are spartan; expect to find an outhouse, bunks with no bedding or mattresses, no food, no dishes or cookstove, and no power or running water.
 Some include the use of a boat, but you will probably have to bring an outboard if one is needed.
 Most have wood-fired or oil-fired stoves for heat.
-See our Public-Use Cabins page for locations, recommended gear, reservation and contact information.
+See our Public-Use Cabins page for locations, recommended gear, reservation, and contact information.

 Several cabins are available in the Cordova area, few of which are available from the road system.